AngeloGalav/MachineLearningNotes/2022-11-09 - Ensemble methods, Regression.md

 ![[regression_visualization.png]]
 We see that the easiest approximation of the data in the image is a line.
-The _score_ is obtained by computing the difference between each real value with its corresponding prediction, so it can formalized through an objective function that we wanto to minimize.
+The _score_ is obtained by computing the difference between each real value with its corresponding prediction, so it can formalized through an objective function that we want to minimize.

 #### Objective function in regression
 Our objective function that we want to minimize is: